conradkoh/jcep/codemaps/jcep-review-form.codemap.md

   1. Words of encouragement/gratitude to their Buddy
   2. Feedback for the JCEP programme (positive feedback and areas for improvement)

-### Stage 5: Review & Submit
+### Stage 5: Review & Submit **[V2: Admin-Controlled Reveal]**

-- Both parties can review the completed form
+- **V1 (Current)**: Both parties can review immediately, either can submit
-- Final submission locks the form
+- **V2 (Planned)**: Admin controls visibility, then parties can review
+  - Admin reveals responses when appropriate
+  - Both parties review (now seeing each other's responses)
+  - Either party can submit to finalize
   - Form is archived under the specific rotation year

+**V2 Additional Feature**: Buddy Dashboard
+- Buddy can view `/app/review/my-jcs` to see all assigned JCs
+- Aggregated view of all forms where they are the buddy
+- Quick access to edit any form
+- Status tracking across all assignments

 ## Data Model Considerations